 Determining if you are a candidate for any organ transplant requires a comprehensive evaluation, beginning with a medical record review, and the process often includes additional medical testing.
 If you are eligible, you will meet with several members of the transplant team, including a transplant coordinator, surgeon, and social worker, and also attend an education class on transplantation.
 In addition, you will need to consider the financial aspects of receiving a transplant and begin to investigate your insurance coverage (see below for more information).
+Read the latest information about COVID-19 vaccination requirements for transplantation candidates on the waitlist.

 Watch our overview of the financial aspects of organ transplant and read below for additional information.